SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 .. testcode:: protocols

-   -> extension SnakesAndLadders : TextRepresentable {
+   -> extension SnakesAndLadders: TextRepresentable {
          func asText() -> String {
             return "A game of Snakes and Ladders with \(finalSquare) squares" }